ddkatona/relics/README.md

   * Dispatch: The effect is unique to the specific Piece
 * **Support (Unit -> Ally):** The effect is unique to the specific Piece (applying some buff to an ally)

 Pieces can have multiple abilities with the exception of having multiple ones of the same general type (Offensive, Neutral and Support).
+For instance a traditional chess piece would have Melee and Move.